 All volunteers and interns need to arrive in Bangkok on Friday.
 Airport picks up is provided by us from Suvarnabhumi International Airport (BKK).
 Pick up timings are fixed between 8AM to 8PM.

 If you are already in Bangkok, VolSol can arrange for a pickup from your local address/lodging/hotel.
 However, you will need to inform your in-country coordinator well in advance for the same.

 Does Volunteering Solutions help with Visa?

-Most volunteers participating in a short term volunteer travel experience in Thailand can enter the country on a 30 days tourist visa which is available to majority of nationalities on arrival at the airport itself.
+Most volunteers participating in a short-term volunteer travel experience in Thailand can enter the country on a 30 days tourist visa which is available to the majority of nationalities on arrival at the airport itself.
 It is also possible to attain a 60 days tourist visa prior to the arrival in Thailand.

-We can also help you attain a 90 days Non Immigrant Visa as well.
+We can also help you attain 90 days Non-Immigrant Visa as well.
 However, this takes longer time to apply for and requires a lot of paperwork.
 Please contact us for further information on the same.

 What vaccinations are required before arriving in Thailand?

 Thailand is a safe country for travelers.
 We would suggest you to carry your general medicines before you travel to Thailand.
 Further, we also recommend you to consult your doctor before flying, in case there’s any special medication that you might require.